How a fake CIA-led vaccine sting against Osama Bin Laden could still backfire today

-As the world turns a hopeful eye toward coronavirus herd immunity, public health officials everywhere face the challenge of swaying people to get a COVID-19 vaccine.
+As the world turns a hopeful eye toward coronavirus herd immunity, public health officials everywhere face a challenge persuading some people to get a COVID-19 vaccine.

-The hesitancy can stem from political, moral or religious views; concern over vaccine safety or fear of side effects; inconvenience; or a basic lack of information.
-In Pakistan, however, things could be further complicated by a tangled legacy of vaccine distrust following reports of a 2011 CIA-led vaccination campaign ruse designed to locate al-Qaida leader Osama Bin Laden.
+Hesitancy can stem from political, moral or religious views; concern over vaccine safety or fear of side effects; inconvenience; or a basic lack of information.
+In Pakistan, however, the situation could be further complicated by a tangled legacy of vaccine distrust following reports of a 2011 CIA-led vaccination campaign ruse designed to locate al-Qaida leader Osama Bin Laden.

 Revelations of the scheme caused an uproar, with extremists launching an intense propaganda effort against vaccines.
 And the campaign worked, according to a new study that appears in the Journal of the European Economic Association.
 It finds a significant decline in the vaccination rate in the country followed.